nextflow-io/website/content/blog/2023/a-nextflow-docker-murder-mystery-the-mysterious-case-of-the-oom-killer.md

 In mid-2022, Nextflow jobs began to mysteriously die.
 Containerized tasks were being struck down in the prime of life, seemingly at random.
 By November, the body count was beginning to mount: Out-of-memory (OOM) errors were everywhere we looked!

 It became clear that we had a serial killer on our hands.
 Unfortunately, identifying a suspect turned out to be easier said than done.
 Nextflow is rather good at restarting failed containers after all, giving the killer a convenient alibi and plenty of places to hide.
-Sometimes, the killings went unnoticed requiring forensic analysis of log files.
+Sometimes, the killings went unnoticed, requiring forensic analysis of log files.

 While we’ve made great strides, and the number of killings has dropped dramatically, the killer is still out there.
 In this article, we offer some tips that may prove helpful if the killer strikes in your environment.